HackingFromHomeHackathon/november-2020/README.md

 ## Registration

-You can register for the hackathon [on the event website](https://mattermost.com/hackfest2020/#registrationCta)
+You can register for the hackathon [on the event website](https://mattermost.com/hackfest2020/#registrationCta), and join the Hackathon platform at [hackathon.cloud.mattermost.com](https://hackathon.cloud.mattermost.com/).

 ## How do I get started?